eisenjulian/nlp_estimator_tutorial/blog.md

         embedding_matrix[i] = v
 ```

-Finally, we can use a custom initializer function and pass it down to in the `params ``model_fn` to instruct TensorFlow to initialize our embedding variable using this matrix the first time, after which the model will be loaded from a saved checkpoint.
+Finally, we can use a custom initializer function and pass it in the `params` object to our `cnn_model_fn` .

 ```python custom_initializer.py
 def my_initializer(shape=None, dtype=tf.float32, partition_info=None):